redbrick/docs/docs/services/servers.md

 # Servers

-Redbrick provides two main servers ([Azazel](../hardware/azazel.md) and [Pygmalion](../hardware/pygmalion.md)) for it's members to use for various use cases, for example running applications or user programs.
+Redbrick provides two main servers ([Europa](../hardware/login/europa.md) and [Callisto](../hardware/login/callisto.md)) for it's members to use for various use cases, for example running applications or user programs.

 ## Entrypoints

-The main login server used in Redbrick is [Azazel](../hardware/azazel.md).
-You may also log in to [Pygmalion](../hardware/pygmalion.md) if you wish at `pyg.redbrick.dcu.ie`

-**2 Factor Authentication is required to log in to Redbrick servers.** This is done via an SSH key and your Redbrick username/password combination.
-For more information on how to create an SSH key, and configure your account for 2FA, please read below.
+**With the introduction of our new login boxes, [Europa](../hardware/login/europa.md) and [Callisto](../hardware/login/callisto.md) we now require public key authentication.
+You can no longer login with just a password.**
+If you had a public ssh key added to your account in the past, it should still work.
+If not, the prefferred way to add one is to join the redbrick [Discord server](https://discord.redbrick.dcu.ie), link your Discord account with your redbrick account, and add your key using the `/account pubkey <publickey>` blockbot command.

+If you have any issues, please contact the admins either by creating a ticket in the Discord server or by [email](mailto://elected-admins@redbrick.dcu.ie).

 ## Logging in

-You've set up 2FA on your account with an SSH key, right? [_If not, you really have to, I'm sorry._](#setting-up-an-ssh-key)
+You've set up your account with an SSH key, right? [_If not, you really have to, I'm sorry._](#setting-up-an-ssh-key)

 You can log in using SSH in your command prompt or terminal application of choice with your Redbrick username like so: